 This recipe for roast beef can be prepared with cuts such as rib, ribeye, tri-tip, tenderloin, and sirloin.

-Cook for estimated time, basting with pan juices throughout cooking.
+Cook for the estimated time as outlined below, basting with pan juices throughout cooking.
 As the water evaporates, add more to the pan.

-Alternatively, check the internal temperature of the roast of the meat thermometer.
+Check the internal temperature of the roast with the meat thermometer.
 The roast is cooked to:

 - rare when the temperature reaches 45-50°C